EndNote Filter Help for ECCO and NCCO

 Filters allow you to import citations from a database into EndNote.
-The instructions below work for Eighteenth Century Collections Online.
+The instructions below work for Eighteenth Century Collections Online and Nineteenth Century Collections Online.
 Follow the steps below to save results and import them into EndNote:

 - Perform a search.
 Select the items you wish to cite by using the check box next to their entry on the search results page.